MonnierThomas/GASN_IMDb/README.md

 Then, we convert all these features in pandas DataFrames.
 This is a key move since it allows us to extract only six features for each of the ten ranges!

-Thanks to pandas.describe(), we obtain these results: [See next page]

 These new descriptors are saved in csv files and are used in the last - but not least - algorithm.

 ## Plotting the descriptors